D4V3Z02/4ConnectAI/README.md

 ## Distributions

-compiled binaires can be downloaded at: https://gitlab.com/Dayvie/4Connect-dist
+compiled binaries can be downloaded at: https://gitlab.com/Dayvie/4Connect-dist